dgaydukov/cert-aws/sa/files/sa.md

 It will never limit permission to internal user of current account who has permission to access resources (for these purposes you have to use permission boundary).
 * TP (Tag policy) - set of rules regarding tags (which resource should have which tags).
 Feature sets (you select it when you create organization) - how your organization manage its accounts:
-* Consolidated billing - provides only shared billing functionality (you can't define SCP/TP with this type)
+* Consolidated billing - provides only shared billing functionality (you can't define SCP/TP with this type).
+You can switch from consolidated billing to all by just updating org (there is no need to delete & create org).
 * all - consolidating bulling + all available features
 If you want to give access to billing info to specific iam, 2 steps required (notice just create iam user is not enough):
 * activate iam access - Access to the Billing and Cost Management console, see `sa/files/images/activate-iam-access.png` (only root user can do this)
-* create iam user with billing access policy (action `aws-portal:ViewBilling` for read-only access) You can switch from consolidated billing to all by just updating org (there is no need to delete & create org).
-Both types provide discounts:
+* create iam user with billing access policy (action `aws-portal:ViewBilling` for read-only access) Both types provide discounts:
 * s3 - more you use - less you pay, so in case of single bill aws treats all accounts as single, so all s3 usage is calculated and paid by single account
 * ec2 - suppose accountA has 6 RI, accountB - 0.
 During some hour accountA - used 3 instances, B - also 3.
 B was using on-demand, but because of single bill and A has 3 not used RI, it would be calculated as 6 RI.
 So you won't pay anything for B on-demand instances.
 It doesn't matter what account (payer or linked) create RI or use it, as long as they share consolidated billing, discount would be applied.
 This would work if B launched same type of ec2 in the same AZ as RI from accountA.
 * rds - same as ec2, but only dbType(oracle/mysql)/instanceType/launchType(multi-AZ) should match.
 RI (Reserved instances) - 2 reports:
 * utilization - how many % of total RI are actually used
 * coverage - how much % of overall instance usage covered by RI.
 So when it drops below 50% you should investigate which of on-demand instances are running 24/7 and possibly replace it with RI.
 Add new member - there are 2 ways to add new member:
-* create account from scratch - if you remove it from org, you can make it standalone account When you add this type of account, aws automatically create `OrganizationAccountAccessRole` with `AdministratorAccess` policy.
+* create account from scratch - if you remove it from org, you can make it standalone account.
+When you add this type of account, aws automatically create `OrganizationAccountAccessRole` with `AdministratorAccess` policy
-If you are adding already existing account, it's recommended to create there cross-account role with same name.
+* add already existing account.
+If you are adding already existing account, it's recommended to create there cross-account role with same name as aws automatically create for new account
-* add already existing account

 ###### Well-Architected Tool
 Well-Architected Tool is a aws service that allows you to validate your current infrastructure against 5 pillars of well-architected framework.